DanB91/dcpu/README.md

   For me this is at: `/usr/share/gtksourceview-3.0/language-specs/`.
 * _parser_: This holds a package that parses assembly source and turns it into an Abstract Syntax Tree.
-* _cpu_: A CPU emulator imlpementation.
+* _cpu_: A CPU emulator implementation.
 It adds the necessary instructions to make unit tests behave properly.
 As such, it may not be ideal to use as a standalone emulator.
 * _cpu/hw/*_: List of hardware components that can be hooked into the CPU.